London Knife Crime Statistics: What Are Your Chances of Getting Stabbed in London?

 Additionally, we consulted expert studies on the issue of violent criminality.
 The conclusions presented in the piece are only those confirmed by specialists.

-While we have a background understanding of statistics and risk assessment, we cannot afford to propagate incorrect interpretations around such a critical subject.
+While we understand statistics and risk assessment, we cannot afford to propagate incorrect interpretations around such a critical subject.

 Against toxic discourse